 The Rocky Mountain Campus Safety Summit is a regional and affordable two-day conference for college and university administrators, faculty, staff, and students interested in improving their campus efforts to prevent and respond to sexual assault, intimate partner violence and stalking.
-The second annual Summit is scheduled for June 7 – 8, 2017 on the campus of Colorado College in Colorado Springs.
+The third annual Summit is scheduled for June 13 – 14, 2018 on the campus of Colorado College in Colorado Springs.
 The Rocky Mountain Campus Safety Summit will host national experts, and encourage the sharing of best practices among participants.

 The Summit is designed for key college personnel from the states of Colorado, New Mexico, Arizona, Utah, and Wyoming.
 Those invited include: Title IX officers, college/university legal representatives, public safety officers, residential life and student affairs personnel, athletic directors, women’s center staff, student leaders, health and counseling professionals, and other campus and community representatives interested in campus safety.

 Thanks to corporate and foundation sponsors and partnerships, we are able to keep Rocky Mountain Campus Safety Summit registration fees extremely affordable.
 Our rationale is to encourage campuses to send multi-disciplinary teams to attend, increasing the impact of the Summit on every campus represented.
 We are committed to hosting a wide range of regional campus safety representatives at every Summit, while maintaining the highest quality conference of its kind.

 - Victims Support Services

 - Engaging College Men in Prevention

 - Curriculum Infusion

 - Coordinated Campus Response